Comparisons13 min read

 User Interface & Ease of Use

-ProtonVPN wins this one, and it's not particularly close.
+ProtonVPN wins this one fairly decisively.
 The apps feel intentional — clean maps, clear connection status, intuitive settings.
-My non-technical partner figured it out in about 90 seconds, which is my personal benchmark for whether a piece of software is actually well-designed.
+My non-technical partner figured it out in about 90 seconds, which is my personal benchmark for whether software is actually well-designed.

-Windscribe's interface is functional but cluttered.
-There's a map view, a list view, a sidebar — it's a lot happening at once.
-The desktop app can feel overwhelming on first launch, and while the mobile app is better, it's still not as polished.
-That said, once you learn where everything lives, it's actually very powerful.
+Windscribe's interface is functional but feels busier.
+There's a map view, a list view, a sidebar — lots happening at once.
+The desktop app can feel overwhelming when you first open it, and while the mobile app is better, it's still not as polished.
+That said, after you learn where everything lives, it becomes very powerful.
 Think of it like learning a new keyboard shortcut: annoying for a week, then second nature.

 Core Features

-Both VPNs cover the fundamentals well: kill switch, split tunneling, DNS leak protection, and multiple protocols including WireGuard.
-No complaints on either side there.
+Both VPNs handle the fundamentals well: kill switch, split tunneling, DNS leak protection, and multiple protocols including WireGuard.
+Neither has any real shortcomings here.

-Where they diverge is in the extras.
-ProtonVPN's Secure Core is genuinely unique — multi-hop routing through privacy-friendly countries that adds a meaningful extra layer of protection.
-Windscribe counters with the Stealth protocol and the highly configurable R.O.B.E.R.T. blocker.
-Windscribe also supports port forwarding on some servers, which matters for torrenting and self-hosting.
-ProtonVPN dropped port forwarding support in 2023 and hasn't brought it back — a decision that honestly frustrated a lot of power users and, in my opinion, was a miss.
+Where they diverge is the extras.
+ProtonVPN's Secure Core is genuinely unique — multi-hop routing through privacy-friendly countries adds a meaningful extra layer of protection.
+Windscribe counters with the Stealth protocol and a highly customizable R.O.B.E.R.T. blocker.
+Windscribe also supports port forwarding on most servers, which matters for torrenting and self-hosting.
+ProtonVPN dropped port forwarding in 2023 and hasn't brought it back — a decision that frustrated a lot of power users, and in my opinion, was a misstep.

 Integrations

-Neither VPN is going to plug into your CRM or project management tools — that's not what VPNs do.
-But in terms of router support, browser extensions, and platform coverage, both are solid across the board.
+Neither VPN is going to plug into your CRM or project management tools — that's not really what VPNs do.
+But for router support, browser extensions, and platform coverage, both deliver solid across the board.

-Here's a meaningful difference though: Windscribe's browser extensions for Chrome and Firefox function as lightweight standalone proxies — not just remote controls for the desktop app.
+Here's one meaningful difference though: Windscribe's browser extensions for Chrome and Firefox function as lightweight standalone proxies, not just remote controls for the desktop app.
 You can use them independently without running the full client.
 ProtonVPN's browser extension is purely a controller for the desktop app.
 Small distinction, but it matters if you only need browser-level protection on a work machine where you can't install software.

 Both work on Windows, macOS, Linux, iOS, and Android.
 ProtonVPN additionally supports routers (manual setup required) and has a Chromebook app.